22388o/hosted-channels-rfc/README.md

   * [`chain_hash`:`chain_hash`]
   * [`u16`:`len`]
   * [`len*byte`:`refund_scriptpubkey`]

-#### Requirements

-`refund_scriptpubkey` requiements are similar to `scriptpubkey` in https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#closing-initiation-shutdown

-#### Rationale
+  * [`u16`:`len`]
+  * [`len*byte`:`secret`]

-This message is sent by Client on each reconnection, it prompts Host to reveal last cross signed channel state or offer a new hosted channel if none exists for a given Client yet. `refund_scriptpubkey` should be persisted by Host and may be later used to refund current Client's balance on-chain (for example, if Host decides to stop providing a service or if client is offline for long period of time).
-Client may change `refund_scriptpubkey` on each reconnection.
+* By sending this message Client prompts Host to reveal last cross signed channel state or offer a new hosted channel if none exists for a given Client yet.

+* `refund_scriptpubkey` is similar to `scriptpubkey` in [02-peer-protocol#closing-initiation-shutdown](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#closing-initiation-shutdown) and must be provided by Client for a case when Host would want to stop a hosted channel and refund the rest of the balance while Client is offline.

+* `secret` is an optional data which can be used by Host to tweak channel parameters (non-zero initial Client balance, larger capacity, only allow Clients with secrets etc).

 ### The `init_hosted_channel` Message